Kautenja/parse-server-sendmail-template-adapter/README.md

 #### Simple example ####

-This examples uses the default verification and password reset subjects and bodies.
+This example uses the default verification and password reset subjects and bodies.

 ```javascript